Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Energy Infrastructure Expansion Models

-The independent gas infrastructure under uncertainty is considered in a few studies. \citet{Fodstad2016_G_TEP} model the uncertainty of decarbonization policy, CCS technology readiness, and energy efficiency as different scenarios.
-The uncertainty of demand, gas price, and the possibility of gas transit from certain regions are recognized in \citep{Hauser2021_G_TEP}. \citet{Zhang2025_EJOR_PGH_GTEP} extends the model presented in \citep{Zhang2024_COR_GTEP} consider the coupling between electric power, natural gas, and hydrogen.
-The short-term uncertainty of demand and VRE supply, and the long-term uncertainty of oil and gas prices, is modeled by a multi-horizon SP.
+The independent gas infrastructure under uncertainty is considered in a few studies. \citet{Fodstad2016_G_TEP} model the uncertainty of decarbonization policy, CCS technology readiness, and energy efficiency as different scenarios. \citet{Hauser2021_G_TEP} {consider uncertainty in} demand, gas price, and the possibility of gas transit from certain regions. {Extending \citet{Zhang2024_COR_GTEP}}, \citet{Zhang2025_EJOR_PGH_GTEP} consider the coupling between electricity, natural gas, and hydrogen.
+The short-term uncertainty of demand and VRE supply, and the long-term uncertainty of oil and gas prices, are modeled by a multi-horizon SP.
 The coupling between energy vectors is realized via modeling electrolyzers, hydrogen storage, fuel cell, steam reforming plants, hydrogen pipelines, and retrofitting natural gas.
-The resulting problem is solved by refining the Benders stabilization method initially proposed in \citep{Zhang2024_COR_GTEP}.
+The resulting problem is solved by refining the Benders stabilization method initially proposed by \citet{Zhang2024_COR_GTEP}.